 A Neighbourhood Plan Committee has now been formed - Please refer to the Neighbourhood Planning Tab for further details.
 To see a copy of the Consultation for the Neigbourhood Plan Boundary - Click Here

-The Neighbourhood Plan committee are currently creating a dedicated website where you will have access to up-to-date information about the development of the plan, the processes used and how you can get involved.
-The site is still under construction but you can see all the latest information on our holding page www.wickhammarketnp.org.
+The Neighbourhood Plan committee have a dedicated website where you will have access to up-to-date information about the development of the plan, the processes used and how you can get involved - www.wickhammarketnp.org.

 Click here to go to the SCDC Planning Portal to see the latest planning applications received